403-html/javascript-coding-challenges/README.md

 ## Description

-> Sample coding challanges.
+> Sample coding challenges.
 You can write and test it right away.

-A repository designed to store programming tasks.
+A repository for testing and storing programming tasks.
 Due to the added tests, it is possible to control your own capabilities.

-It's not perfect, so if you see a bug in the solution or within tests, it will be great if you share your thoughts on the subject, e.g. as an issue or creating a PR.
+It's not perfect, so if you see a bug in the solution or within tests, it will be great if you share your thoughts on the subject, for example, as an issue or creating a PR.

 ## How to work with it

-First, you have to clone project
+First, you have to clone the project

 ```
 git clone https://github.com/403-html/javascript-coding-challenges.git